Aricksoo/gatsby-starter-foundation/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---
-As an aspiring entrepreneur, I'm constantly looking out for opportunities to apply my skills and knowledge to learn from other successful entrepreneurs, network and to connect with other like-minded people to broaden my perspective of innovating solutions in search for problems.
+As an aspiring entrepreneur, I'm constantly looking out for opportunities to apply my skills and knowledge to learn from other successful entrepreneurs, network and connect with like-minded people to broaden my perspective of innovating solutions in search for problems.

 Have a question regarding some of my projects or looking for potential collaborations, I'm happy to talk.